 Learn how to make your own homemade salsa with this easy summer canning recipe!
 This plum habanero salsa recipe combines peak summer produce in a sweet and spicy way.
 Serve it on fish, chicken for a main dish, or enjoy it as a snack with crispy tortilla chips.

-This post is sponsored by the makers of Ball® home canning products.* It may contain affiliate links for which I may earn a commission.
+This post contains affiliate links for which I may earn a commission.

 Sweet tart, fruity and spicy, this plum habanero salsa pulls together the best fruits of the summer season.
 Made with fresh plums, tomatoes, and spicy habanero peppers, this easy summer canning recipe is the perfect salsa to enjoy a taste of summer now and beyond.